 Compliance

-Compliance evaluations check your infrastructure code against rulesets and report whether each rule passes, fails, or can't be determined.
+Compliance evaluations check your infrastructure code against rulesets and report how each rule resolves against the codebase.
 Evaluations can run manually, automatically after agent sessions, or as part of your GitHub CI pipeline.
 For an overview of how compliance works at the workspace level, see Workspace Compliance.

 How evaluation works